 ORCID has been recommended as a national researcher ID in Finland, but also other identifiers, such as Researcher ID, Scopus Author ID and ISNI, can be used.

 ORCID (Open Researcher and Contributor ID) is a signature that can be used on everything from online publications to research data, websites, blogs and social media to CVs and emails.

 ORCID provides a persistent digital identifier (an ORCID iD) that you own and control, and that distinguishes you from every other researcher.
+ORCID ensures that researchers’ contributions are easily discoverable and connected to their identities, even if their names change or if they move between institutions.
 A number of publishers already require at least the corresponding authors to have an ORCID ID.